-As covered in my Vocal Warm-Ups and Cool-Downs CD, a neck and throat massage can bring oxygen into your tired muscles by stimulating circulation and blood flow.
-I also have a number of gentle vocal exercises on the CD which use vibration therapeutically to increase circulation, reduce vocal fold puffiness, rejuvenate your voice box and improve your performance.
+My Vocal Warm-Ups and Cool-Downs CD/Digital Download includes several warm-ups that can also be used therapeutically.
+A neck and throat massage can bring oxygen into your tired muscles by stimulating circulation and blood flow.
+I also have a number of gentle vocal exercises on the CD/Download which use vibration therapeutically to increase circulation, reduce vocal fold puffiness, rejuvenate your voice box.
+These will also improve your performance when your voice is healthy.

 While vocal rest is sometimes the correct choice, more often than not, knowing how to rejuvenate your voice with therapeutic vibration can bring about better and faster results.